umami-software/umami/README.md

 👉 [Umami Demo](https://demo.umami.is/) 👈

-Please note that the demo is provided for exploration purposes only and may not include the latest features or configurations.
-For a more accurate representation, consider installing Umami on your own server.
+*Please note that the demo is provided for exploration purposes only and may not include the latest features or configurations.
+For a more accurate representation, consider installing Umami on your own server.*

 ---

 ## 🚀 Getting Started

-A detailed getting started guide can be found at [https://umami.is/docs/](https://umami.is/docs/)
+A detailed getting started guide can be found at [umami.is/docs](https://umami.is/docs/).

 ---